rust-lang/rust/src/doc/rustc-dev-guide/src/asm.md

 Operands are lowered one more time before being passed to LLVM codegen, this is represented by the [`InlineAsmOperandRef` type][inline_asm_codegen] from `rustc_codegen_ssa`.

-The operands are lowered to LLVM operands and constraint codes as follow:
+The operands are lowered to LLVM operands and constraint codes as follows:
 - `out` and the output part of `inout` operands are added first, as required by LLVM.
 Late output operands have a `=` prefix added to their constraint code, non-late output operands have a `=&` prefix added to their constraint code.